-6.5 Record keeping of allocation of transactions [6.3.3]
+6.5 Record keeping of allocation of transactions

-- (1) Where a designated administrator has effected a transaction to which rule 5.3.4 applies, it must allocate the transaction between the interested parties as soon as practicable after the transaction has been effected and, on allocation, must keep or procure the keeping of records of - (a) the date and time of the allocation; - (b) the investments subject to allocation; and - (c) the identity of the interested parties and the designation of any relevant account of the interested parties.
+- (1) Where a designated administrator has effected a transaction to which rule 5.3.4 applies it must allocate the transaction between the interested parties as soon as practicable after the transaction has been effected and, on allocation, must keep or procure the keeping of records of - (a) the date and time of the allocation; - (b) the investments subject to allocation; and - (c) the identity of the interested parties and the designation of any relevant account of the interested parties.

-6.6 In respect of controlled investments held on behalf of a client [6.4]
+6.6 In respect of controlled investments held on behalf of a client

-- (1) A licensee which holds custody of controlled investments on behalf of a client, or which appoints another person to be custodian of client investments, must perform a reconciliation as often as is necessary to ensure the accuracy of its records relating to clients' investment entitlements.
-[6.4.1] - (2) Reconciliations must be performed as follows [6.4.2] - (a) where client investments are physically held by a licensee, a count must be carried out at least every six months and be reconciled with its record of client investments; and - (b) where client investments are not physically held by a licensee, the licensee's record or clients' investments entitlements must be reconciled, at least every three months, with statements obtained from the eligible custodian or other holder.
+- (1) A licensee which holds custody of controlled investments on behalf of a client, or which appoints another person to be custodian of client investments, must perform a reconciliation as often as is necessary to ensure the accuracy of its records relating to clients' investment entitlements. - (2) Reconciliations must be performed as follows - (a) where client investments are physically held by a licensee; a count must be carried out at least every six months and be reconciled with its record of client investments; and - (b) where client investments are not physically held by a licensee; the licensee's record of clients' investment entitlements must be reconciled, at least every three months, with statements obtained from the eligible custodian or other holder.

-6.7 Destruction of records or files [6.5]
+6.7 Destruction of records or files

-(1) Without limiting any other obligation under the Law or the rules and regulations made under it, or under the laws of the Bailiwick, a licensee must ensure that it and its directors and employees, and other persons to the extent that they are under its power and control, must not, without the express written consent of the Commission, amend, destroy, make further entries in or erase any record or file which is, or may be, relevant to any matter which is the subject of any kind of investigation, disciplinary or other process, or appeal under the Law or the rules and regulations made under it.
-[6.5.1]
+(1) A licensee must ensure that it, and its directors and employees and other persons, to the extent that they are under its power and control, must not, without the express written consent of the Commission, amend, destroy, make further entries in, or erase any record or file which is, or may be, relevant to any matter which is the subject of any kind of investigation, disciplinary or other process, or appeal under the Law or the rules and regulations made under it.